elacin/todomvc/examples/scalajs-react/readme.md

 ###scala-js-dom
 Scala-js-dom provides a nice statically typed interface to the DOM such that it can be called from Scala code.

+###scalatags
+scalajs-react bundles a version of [scalatags](http://lihaoyi.github.io/scalatags/).
+Scalatags is a small, fast XML/HTML/CSS construction library for Scala that lets us construct HTML, again in a typesafe way.
+This replaces other templating libraries, JSX in the React case, with plain old functions.

 ###scalaz
 Though not heavily used in this example, [scalaz](https://github.com/scalaz/scalaz) provides all you could ever dream of in terms of functional programming for scala,